bingchiller33/DashiToon/README.md

 DashiToon is an innovative platform that allows users to read comics, novels, and other forms of serialized content online.
 It provides a seamless reading experience for users, while offering authors tools to monetize their content through subscriptions and individual purchases.
 DashiToon also integrates advanced content moderation features to maintain a safe and inclusive environment for all users.

+You can explore the platform and see it in action here: [DashiToon Demo](https://dashitoon.shutano.com/)

 ---

 ## 🚀 Features